 Massachusetts law C.15A.s.18 requires all registered students taking 9 or more undergraduate credits or 7 or more graduate credits to have comparable health insurance.
 Students are billed for insurance via eBill and must waive or enroll in the student health insurance every year by the bill due date.

-In January each year Bridgewater State University will issue a Form 1098-T to each qualifying student indicating the amount charged by the University for Qualified Tuition and related expenses during the previous calendar year, along with additional required information.
+In January each year Bridgewater State University will issue a Form 1098-T to each qualifying student indicating the amount paid for Qualified Tuition and related expenses during the previous calendar year, along with additional required information.

 Each semester students must fill out the Military Education Benefits Form to acknowledge use of military benefits.